An Effective Tool for Combating Childhood Obesity: How Physical Education is Making a Difference

 One of the most effective strategies for implementing physical education programs in schools is to provide regular, high-quality physical education instruction.
 This includes providing at least 150 minutes of physical education per week for elementary school students and 225 minutes per week for middle and high school students.
 Additionally, physical education classes should be taught by certified physical education teachers who have been trained to teach physical education effectively.

-Another effective strategy for implementing physical education programs in schools is to provide a variety of physical activities that are appropriate for children's fitness levels and interests.
-This includes providing a range of activities such as team sports, individual sports, fitness activities, and lifetime activities such as swimming and dance.
+Another effective strategy for implementing physical education programs in schools is to provide a variety of physical activities appropriate for children's fitness levels and interests.
+This includes team sports, individual sports, fitness activities, and lifetime activities such as swimming and dance.

-Another evidence-based strategy is to incorporate technology and digital media into physical education programs to help children to engage in physical activity in an enjoyable and interactive way.
-This can be done by providing children with access to digital fitness games, virtual reality experiences, and other interactive activities that can help to make physical activity more engaging and fun.
+Another evidence-based strategy is incorporating technology and digital media into physical education programs to help children enjoy and interact with physical activity.
+This can be done by providing children access to digital fitness games, virtual reality experiences, and other interactive activities that make physical activity more engaging and fun.

 Another approach is to make physical activity a part of the daily routine of schools.
 This can be done by incorporating physical activity breaks into the school day, such as 10-minute walking breaks, or by encouraging active transportation to school, such as walking or biking.